dusk-network/dusk-protocol/consensus/validation/README.md

 <!----------------------- FOOTNOTES ----------------------->
 [^1]: remember that the quorum is calculated over the weight of the voters, not their number.
+[^2]: we do not consider a candidate block with the wrong parent as $Invalid$ because we do not want to punish the generator for being on a fork.

 <!------------------------- LINKS ------------------------->
 [val]: https://github.com/dusk-network/dusk-protocol/tree/main/consensus/validation/README.md